dunncl15/Fitness-App-Comp/README.md

 ## Explain who your target user is, and how the choices you’ve made solve a problem for them, address their preferences/needs, and are tailored to them.

 Our target user for FitTracker is the average joe.
 It doesn't matter if you are a cross-fit champ or just signed up for your first 5K!
 Track your workouts and set your goals with FitTracker to reach your ideal you!
+Use FitTracker to track steps, floors, calories, workouts and active hours.
+Compare your daily/weekly activity to your personalized goals.

 ## Wireframes (hand-drawn is fine) of your comp for mobile and desktop – we want to see your process and thinking.